Wednesday, April 10, 2019

 Footpaths and Footprints

-Her favorite saying is "The Footpaths of the Future Are Guided By The Footprints of the Past."
+She always said that her favorite saying was "The Footpaths of the Future Are Guided By The Footprints of the Past."
 In 2016, she was a guest speaker at the Louisiana Annual Preservation Conference held at the Southern Hotel in Covington, where she spoke on "Reclaiming and Rebuilding Public Spaces."

 To hear her speech and see the slide show accompanying it, click on the "Play triangle" on the video below.
 Or CLICK HERE to watch the video on YouTube